 On port 80, a program called Easy Chat Server is running.
 I check Metasploit to find any exploits related to it.
 I found one related to versions 2.0 to 3.1 of Easy Chat Server.
 I am not sure of the version my target system is running.
-I load the exploit and check its options.
+I load the easy chat server buffer overflow exploit and check its options.

 I set the target IP and use the “check” command to see if this exploit will work but unfortunately this exploit doesn’t support check command.
 I decide to take my chances and execute the exploit using the “run” command.

 Hello aspiring hackers.
-Today we will learn about an exploit to hack a Serviio media server.
+Today we will learn about the Serviio media server Command Execution Exploit.
 This exploit works on Serviio Media Server from versions 1.4.0 to 1.8.0 (1.8 is the present version, by the way).
 Serviio media server is a free media server which allows users to stream media files (music, video or images) to renderer devices like a TV set, Bluray player, gaming console or mobile phone on your connected home network.
 It is used by a number of organizations.